 Wildlife populations also can become too small where uncertainty about annual food crops, risk of disease outbreak, loss of genetic diversity, or insufficient reproduction can jeopardize their continued existence.
 The minimum viable population size (MVP) for bears is not well documented.
 If conditions are right, populations as small as 40 individuals are thought to be viable based on modeling done with black bears in Florida and grizzly bears in the Yellowstone Ecosystem.
+Reintroductions of black bear to extirpated ranges in the southwestern portion of Central Appalachia consisted of 82 individuals during the 1990s, and population estimates in these same reintroduction areas were estimated to be over 700 bears by 2012-2013 (Murphy et Al 2019).
 In Pennsylvania during the early 1970s, bears were estimated to number less than 2,000 and that population remained viable (Eveland 1973).